 Here are some examples of healthy complex carbs that can be included in your diet during a weight loss phase:

-• Fruits: Fruits like apples, berries, oranges, and bananas are all great sources of healthy carbs.
+- Fruits: Fruits like apples, berries and oranges are all great sources of healthy carbs.
 They are also rich in fibre and antioxidants, which can help protect your body from disease.

-• Vegetables: Vegetables like sweet potatoes, broccoli, spinach, and carrots are all great sources of healthy carbs.
+- Vegetables: Vegetables like broccoli, spinach, okra and carrots are all great sources of healthy carbs.
 They are also rich in vitamins, minerals, and fibre, which can help keep you feeling full and satisfied.

 In conclusion, the idea that “carbs are the enemy” is a myth.
 While it’s true that some types of carbs should be consumed in moderation, there are many healthy sources of carbs that are essential for good health.
 So, don’t be afraid to include some healthy carbs in your diet, and remember that balance is key when it comes to sustainable weight loss.